cubed-dev/cubed-xarray/README.md

 ## Installation

-Install via pip.
+Install via pip

+`pip install cubed-xarray`

+or conda

+`conda install -c conda-forge cubed-xarray`

 ## Importing

 You don't need to import this package in user code.
-Once `pip install`-ed, xarray should automatically become aware of this package via the magic of entrypoints.
+Once poperly installed, xarray should automatically become aware of this package via the magic of entrypoints.

 ## Usage